-Based in Bangkok, Ms. Deetes' work focuses on protecting the Mekong River from dams proposed for its mainstream, and in particular on Thailand's role as dam developer and the main intended market for the hydroelectricity.
+Based in the Mekong Region, Ms. Deetes' work focuses on protecting the Mekong River from dams proposed for its mainstream, and in particular on Thailand's role as dam developer and the main intended market for the hydroelectricity.
 Before joining International Rivers in 2010, Ms. Deetes spent seven years as coordinator of the Thai NGO Living River Siam (SEARIN), working to empower communities living alongside the Mekong and Salween rivers to protect their rivers, rights and livelihoods, and to stop destructive dams.
 Ms. Deetes has a Bachelor's degree in English and is an Ashoka Fellow.

 Based in Mumbai, Mr. Mehta works with regional partners to campaign against the construction of destructive dams in the Himalayas.
 He supports social movements and provides advocacy support to South Asian communities and NGOs.
 Mr. Mehta was appointed by the Bombay High Court on a Committee to assess the impacts of development on the tidal movement of a coastal river in Mumbai.
 Prior to joining International Rivers in 2010, Mr. Mehta worked with Bombay Environmental Action Group for over 17 years.
 He worked on environmental and town and regional planning legislation and developed an expertise on declaration and planning of ecologically sensitive areas.
 He was on several Federal and State appointed Committees.
 After obtaining his Bachelor's Degree in Statistics from the University of Bombay, India, he started his career in IT.
 Exposure to environmental activism in the west influenced his decision to change careers.
 He also has a Master's Degree in Public Administration from Harvard University.